UWPFIF(UW)

 Function: UWPFsortTime

-array into ascending arrival time order.
+/* Sort pick array into ascending arrival time order.
+Pick type is

 ignored in the sort.
-Return TRUE
+Return TRUE if sort is successful.

 */